West Coast (horse): 2018: four-year-old season

 West Coast made the first start of his four-year-old campaign on January 27, 2018 in the Pegasus World Cup at Gulfstream Park.
 He rated in fourth place behind the early pace set by Collected and Gun Runner, then made his move on the final turn.
 However, he could not keep pace with Gun Runner and finished second, though well clear of the rest of the field.
 "Turning for home I thought Gun Runner might be a little empty, but his tank is so big and he just kept going," said Baffert.
 "I can't really complain.
 We just got beat by a really good horse.
 He was tested the whole way around there.
 It was a good horse race.
 I just came up a little short."

 West Coast next shipped to Meydan Racecourse for the Dubai World Cup, held on March 31.
-He dueled for the early lead with Thunder Snow, but started to lose contact around the final turn and eventually finished 5 3/4 lengths behind in second.
+He dueled for the early lead with Thunder Snow but started to lose contact around the final turn and finished 5 3/4 lengths behind in second.

 After returning to America, West Coast was turned out for several weeks before resuming training in the summer.
 He returned to racing on September 29 in the Awesome Again Stakes where he again finished second, this time to Accelerate.
 "He really ran a huge race," said new jockey Mike Smith.
 "I really couldn't ask for more out of him.
 He really needed that push, and we forced him to move forward a little more, but I think that he did it well, and it was good for him."

 West Coast made his final start in the 2018 Breeders' Cup Classic on November 3 at Churchill Downs.
-He vied for the early lead but eventually tired and finished seventh.
+He vied for the early lead but tired and finished seventh.

 Retirement

 West Coast entered stud at Lane's End Farm in 2019.
-His first foals will be of racing age in 2022.
+His first foals were of racing age in 2022.
+Following five years at Lane’s End, the bay stallion was sold to a farm in Ecuador where he would begin to stand stud in 2025.